Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 ## Private mempools

-- Pretty soon everbody is sending their txs to a handfull of validators that they trust.
+- Pretty soon everbody is sending their txs to a handful of validators that they trust.
 - It is very hard to become a new trusted validator.
 - Massive centralization.